 The Company, its Chief Executive Officer and members of its Board of Directors are named as defendants in a legal proceeding filed in the United States District Court for the District of New Jersey on September 2, 2014 that has not yet been fully resolved in connection with the Company's Asset Purchase Agreement with Corinthian Ophthalmic, Inc. ("Corinthian").
 A shareholder of Corinthian, alleging a fraudulent transfer, is seeking to recover the purchase price of its Corinthian shares and other damages in aggregate amount of approximately \$1.1 million.
 A settlement conference was conducted on July 24, 2017, however, the parties are not close to agreement on a settlement.
 On October 10, 2017, the Court denied each party's motion for summary judgment.
 The Company has filed a motion for reconsideration of the Court's decision, with particular focus on the dismissal of the claim against the Company.
-The motion for reconsideration will be heard on November 20, 2017.
-A pretrial conference is scheduled with the Court for December 18, 2017.
+On November 20, 2017, the Court denied each party's motion for summary judgment.
+A pretrial conference is scheduled with the Court for January 22, 2018.
 The Company is indemnified by Corinthian and Corinthian's applicable insurance policy provides coverage of \$10 million, such that the Company does not expect to incur a material loss as a result of this litigation and, as a result, did not record a loss contingency as of September 30, 2017 or December 31, 2016.